 I would suggest to go for a larger, more powerful flashgun immediately.
 The add-ons and gadgets that you find on the market that are supposed to improve the quality of lighting from the camera’s built-in flash, are just ways to grab some of your cash without really offering you an improvement.

 To improve your flash photography, you absolutely need to get a larger on-camera speedlight.
 The question then is, which one?

 Each manufacturer offers a variety of options at different price points.
 I suspect the initial reaction for anyone stepping into the world of flash photography, is to be hesitant about buying a large and expensive speedlight .. and then they err on the side of caution, getting a speedlight that is cheaper, but also limited in specifications and ability.

 But let’s step away from the equipment for a few minutes, and consider what we want to achieve with flash.
-So let’s look at this candid portrait of a baby held in her mother’s arms:
+So let’s look at that candid portrait of a baby held in her mother’s arms.

 To get that specific lighting quality – soft and directional light – you need to bounce your flash.
 Bouncing your flash gives you a larger light source, and hence softer light.